Join a dynamic research community of more than 1,000 scientists

 The EIPOD-LinC fellowship programme is open to all nationalities and welcomes applications from experienced researchers with diverse educational backgrounds (e.g. life sciences, mathematics, chemistry, physics, engineering, ecology, epidemiology etc.) who are passionate about pursuing ambitious interdisciplinary research projects in an international setting.

-6. Choose an EMBL partner or a partner from an external academic institute, industry or clinic from an EMBL Member State, Associate Member State or Prospective Member State.
+6. Choose a partner from an external academic institute, industry or clinic from an EMBL Member State, Associate Member State or Prospective Member State.
 Not sure who to choose?
 Most EMBL hosts have suggested collaborators (available here when the call opens).
 Discuss with your EMBL host.
-Check collaborator suggestions from your EMBL host listed on the participating faculty page.
+Check collaborator suggestions from your EMBL host listed on the participating faculty page (to be updated at the beginning of November 2025.

 7. Open an application.
-The link to the online application database is available here.
+The link to the online application database will be available here in November 2025.

 Lab visits: Interviewing candidates interact with the labs involved in their proposed projects prior to the interviews.

-Interviews: The interviews take place approximately 12 weeks after the call closes.
-Candidates give a talk on their research accomplishments and their proposed research project (10 minutes) and a have a panel interview (30 minutes per candidate).
-The interviews for the 2022 call will take place on March 27th and 28th, 2023.
+Interviews: Candidates give a talk on their research accomplishments and their proposed research project (10 minutes) and a have a panel interview (30 minutes per candidate).
+The interviews for the 2025 call will take place on April 20th and 21st, 2025 by Zoom.

 Applicants not put forward following the eligibility check or short-listing or who do not receive an offer following the interviews have the right to request an appeal.
 The details of the appeal procedure are included in the outcome email.
 Requests for appeal must be submitted by email to the Programme Manager using the appeal form included with the outcome email within 7 days of a candidate receiving a rejection.
 Appeal requests will be treated confidentially and are reviewed by an Appeals Committee.

-The EMBL Hosts participating in the 2022 EIPOD-LinC call for applications are available here.
+The EMBL Hosts participating in the 2025 EIPOD-LinC call are will be available here in early November 2025.

 If you have questions please visit our FAQ page (available here) or contact us at eipod@embl.org.